Breaking Free: How to Get Rid of the Yellow Heart on Snapchat?

 Summary: In this article, I guide you on how to escape the Yellow Heart on Snapchat by changing your messaging habits with the friend associated with it.

-To make it disappear, you can either gradually reduce your conversations with that friend or maintain the Yellow Heart for over two weeks to turn it into a Red Heart, which represents even closer friendship.
+To make it disappear, you can either gradually reduce your conversations with that friend or maintain the Yellow Heart for over two weeks to turn it into a Red Heart, which represents an even closer friendship.

 Remember that these changes will be noticed by the Snapchat algorithm, which will adjust the emojis accordingly.